WATechnology STOP Wasting Shielding Gas

 MIG welding is employed almost exclusively for fabrication.
 They use 0.035 inch diameter solid wire which allows welding in all positions.
 All 23 MIG welding machines use an Argon/CO2 shielding gas mixture to keep spatter to a minimum and produce high quality, visually attractive welds.
 The shielding gas is piped throughout much of the shop.
 Most of the wire feeders are located 30 to 40 feet from the gas supply pipeline.

-One of the owners, Ken Ard knew they were using more shielding gas then needed.
+One off the owners, Ken Ard knew they were using more shielding gas then needed.
 Ken heard about the benefits of a recently invented product developed to solve the waste problem.
 He set up a test on two welding machines that had their shielding gas supplied with cylinders.
 The test started with full gas cylinders on both welders.
 One welder incorporated the GSS and the other used the standard ¼ inch diameter shielding gas delivery hose.
 Ken had read about the benefits of the GSS system and was pleased but not surprised that he achieved about twice the amount of welds with the cylinder of gas on the system with the GSS installed.
 Shielding gas is a significant cost in the operation and the savings achieved will assist in keeping Double A Body Builders competitive.
 After a year in production Ken Ard is very pleased with the cost savings results.
-He has expanded with 20 more welders, each with a GSS.
+He has expanded with 20 more welders, each with GSS.

 Go To published Article Entitled: " A Solution for Welding Shielding Gas Waste."